 Generally, the inspection tools display data from the last time the node tree has been evaluated.
 If it has not been evaluated, no information is available.

 Socket inspection shows information about the value in a socket during the last evaluation.
-For primitive data types such as integer and float the actual value is shown.
-For geometry sockets only some metadata about the geometry is stored.
-That includes the set of geometry components and the quantity of elements.
+For primitive data types such as integers, vectors, and strings the actual value is shown.
+For geometry sockets only some data about the geometry is stored, including the set of data types the geometry contains, and a count of their elements.

-The attribute search is shown when clicking on a string socket.
-It contains a list of all the attributes that are available in the geometry inputs of the same node.
+The attribute search is shown when clicking on an attribute input in the modifier.
+It contains a list of all the attributes that were available at that point in the modifier or node execution.

-The Viewer node is used to display intermediate geometry in the spreadsheet.
-For more information see Viewer node.
+The Viewer node is used to display intermediate geometry in the Spreadsheet.
+For more information see 查看节点.